Metroid: Reception

-Metroid ranked the 70th top game (collectively) by Next Generation in 1996 and the 6th in 1999, and as the eighth best game franchise by IGN in 2008.
+Metroid was ranked the 70th top game (collectively) by Next Generation in 1996 and the 6th in 1999, and as the eighth-best game franchise by IGN in 2008.
 In 2001, Electronic Gaming Monthly named Super Metroid the best game ever.
 All the Metroid games released by 2005 were included in a Nintendo Power top 200 Nintendo games list, Prime in the IGN top 100, Metroid, Super Metroid, Prime and Echoes in a list by GameFAQs users; Metroid and Super Metroid in Game Informers list; and Prime and Super Metroid in Edges list.
 The series has influenced games including Castlevania: Symphony of the Night.

 Samus Aran was recognized by Guinness World Records as "enduringly popular" and as the "first playable human female character in a mainstream video game", although Toby Masuyo ("Kissy") from Namco's Alien Sector predates her by one year.
 Ridley was the second-most requested Nintendo character by IGN and number one by the fans to be added as a playable character to the Super Smash Bros. series and Mother Brain is often named among the best video game bosses.

 The original Metroid has been described as boosted by its "eerie" music, adding a "sense of mystery and exploration" to the game by making the game "moody and atmospheric".
 IGN praised the well-timed music that helped add suspense.
 GameSpot described Super Metroid as better than the original "in literally every conceivable way", Metroid Fusion was noted for its "understated score" which fit the mood of the adventure and its excellent stereo sound effects, making it an uncommonly good Game Boy Advance sound experience.
 Metroid Prime won multiple Game of the Year awards.
 IGN called the aural experience with Metroid Prime 2: Echoes "mesmerizing".
 Music from Metroid has been frequently re-released as part of "best of" video game music releases.
 Metroid Primes soundtrack was called the best sound design on the GameCube.
 The sound effects were also noted for a high degree of accuracy and blending with the soundtrack.